Capstone17/drivewise-launch-monitor/README.md

 ### Hybrid ball tracking

 The detector combines a fast Hough circle transform with occasional YOLOv8 inference.
-YOLO is executed every few frames or when the circle tracker fails.
-Its bounding box constrains subsequent circle searches so other round objects do not trigger false positives.
-This approach keeps inference time low while maintaining high accuracy.
+YOLO runs every ``n`` frames (``n`` can be specified on the command line) or whenever the circle tracker fails.
+The last two YOLO detections are used to estimate the ball's velocity so that intermediate circle searches are restricted to a narrow region along the predicted path.
+This keeps inference time low while maintaining high accuracy.

 ## Go Implementation